gslab-econ/gslab_make/gslab_make_dev/README.md

 # Logging functions

-#### The following functions are used to create a master log of activity (i.e., a <i>make log</i>) and to log information about output files.
-The logs are intended to facilitate the reproducibility of research.
+<b>The following functions are used to create a master log of activity (i.e., a <i>make log</i>) and to log information about output files.
+The logs are intended to facilitate the reproducibility of research.</b>

 <br>